Covid-19 Measures to battle the second wave

 We care for the safety and health of all our staff, delivery partners and customers.

-“Ever more cautious of every step we take, we had secured all our facilities and sanitized them before any of our staff were allowed to enter.
+“Ever more cautious of the COVID-19 second wave, we have reinforced to secure all our facilities and sanitized them before any of our staff are allowed to enter.
 Adhering to all the safety measures prescribed by international bodies and the Ministry of Health, the safety, and health of our employees and partners are our priority right now,” said Kausshal Dugarr, Founder CEO, Teabox.

 Ensuring safety at our fulfillment facilities